dgraph-io/auth0-integration/README.md

-Slash GraphQL + Auth0 gives you a serverless GraphQL app building stack that includes authentication through [Auth0](https://auth0.com/) and authorized data access through [here](https://dgraph.io/slash-graphql).
+Slash GraphQL + Auth0 gives you a serverless GraphQL app building stack that includes identity management through [Auth0](https://auth0.com/) and authorized data access through [Slash GraphQL](https://dgraph.io/slash-graphql).
 Combined with, for example, app deployments on [Netlify](https://www.netlify.com/), it's a serverless app stack that can scale from MVP to large apps that need global deployments and a distributed database backend.

 # Auth0 + Slash GraphQL integration quick start